yuriigeivakh/vidly-REST-API/README.md

 To begin just makes a `yarn`

-And to launch the default app `yarn server`
+And to launch the app `yarn server`